Adil Aouchiche: Lorient

+Sunderland

+On 1 September 2023, Aouchiche joined English club Sunderland on a five-year contract.

+Portsmouth (loan)

+On 31 January 2025, Aouchiche signed for Portsmouth on loan until the end of the season.

+Aberdeen (loan)

+On 6 July 2025 Aouchiche signed for Aberdeen of the Scottish Premiership on season-long loan deal.

 International career

-Born in France, Aouchiche is of Algerian descent, being born to both an Algerian mother and father.
-He is eligible to play for either France, his nation of birth, or Algeria, the nation of his parents heritage to.
+Born in France, Aouchiche holds French and Algerian nationalities, being born to both an Algerian mother and father.
+He is eligible to play for either France, his nation of birth, or Algeria, the nation of his parents.
 He is a current French youth international.
 He became the focus of attention in 2019 UEFA European Under-17 Championship due to his goalscoring prowess.
 Despite being a midfielder, he scored 9 goals from 5 matches in the tournament as France reached semi-finals.
 He scored a hat-trick against Sweden in a group stage match and netted another four goals in quarter-final clash against Czech Republic.
-He is yet to choose a permanent Nation to represent.

 He went on to break several records during the tournament including that of scoring most goals in a single U17 Euro campaign, which was previously held by his compatriots Odsonne Édouard and Amine Gouiri for scoring 8 goals in 2015 and 2017 respectively.
 He also became the all-time top scorer in the history of UEFA European Under-17 Championship, a feat which was previously shared by Édouard, Gouiri and Abel Ruiz.
 His tally of 9 goals also equalled the record for most goals in any UEFA football national-team finals tournament, which he currently shares with Michel Platini, Elena Danilova and Shekiera Martinez.
 His stellar performances earned him a spot in the team of the tournament.